Snowshoe cat

 The Snowshoe is a rare breed of domestic cat originating in the United States of America in the 1960s.
-The Snowshoe is a short-haired bicolour colourpoint breed.
+Its short-haired coat has a bicolour colourpoint pattern.
+The breed takes its name from the characteristic white feet forming the white shoe pattern.
+It is a pointed cat with blue eyes.

 Snowshoes were first produced when a Siamese breeder's cat gave birth to three kittens with white feet.
-The breeder, Dorothy Hinds-Daugherty, then began a breeding program to produce what were originally called "Silver Laces", crossing the strangely marked Siamese cats with bicolour American Shorthair cats and other breeds.
+The breeder, Dorothy Hinds-Daugherty, then began a breeding programme to produce what were originally called "Silver Laces", crossing the strangely marked Siamese cats with bicolour American Shorthair cats and other breeds.
 Despite having existed for 45 years, Snowshoes are rare due to the difficulty of reproducing the correct coat markings.